mbourgey/EBI_cancer_workshop_CNV/README.md

 ```

+look at the `tumor2.ASPCF.png'.
+We can see after fitering out the homozygous probes the signal is very clean and confirm the presence of several CNA.

 ### Estimation of the model paremters
 This function will use the computed segmentation model and estimate the following sample paramters: